HariKarthikeyaManiShankarReddy/Document-Optical-Charcter-Recognition-/README.md

-# Document-Optical-Charcter-Recognition
+# Optical Character Recognition (OCR) for Automated Receipt Processing

 An OCR-based receipt processing system using PaddleOCR and OpenCV that extracts bill details, dates, times, and purchased items from receipt images and exports structured JSON output.

-# Optical Character Recognition (OCR) for Automated Receipt Processing

-## Overview

 This project is an OCR-based document processing system that automatically extracts and structures information from receipt images.
 The system leverages PaddleOCR and OpenCV to recognize text from scanned receipts and applies pattern-matching techniques to identify key information such as bill numbers, dates, times, and purchased items.